 The Notre Dame Study of Catholic Parish Life, Report no. 2, p.
 8.

 Amoris Laetitia, 87.

-Richard Budd lives in Grand Ledge, MI, with his wife and two children.
-He obtained a Master's degree in Marriage and Family Theology from the Pontifical John Paul II Institute for Studies on Marriage and Family, Washington, D.C., and worked, for a time, in the Archdiocese of Washington, D.C.
-He has served as the Director of Marriage and Family Life for the Diocese of Lansing, MI, for the past four years.
-In addition to the work he does for the diocese to build up the Domestic Church, and building up his own Domestic Church at home, he directs the Rite of Christian Initiation of Adults program at his home parish, co-hosts a weekly podcast called The Armchair Catholic, and regularly writes and gives talks on marriage and the family, Theology of the Body, and other related topics.
+Richard Budd lives in Lansing, MI, with his wife and four children.
+He obtained a Master’s degree in Marriage and Family Theology from the Pontifical John Paul II Institute for Studies on Marriage and Family in Washington, D.C., and he has served as the Director of Marriage and Family Life for the Diocese of Lansing since 2015.